 - If needed, contact your licensed hauler to move the dumpsters at your property.

-- If you provide indoor landfill trash and recycling collection service, you are required to group them together and label them in at least two languages.
+- If you provide indoor landfill trash bins in common areas, you must also provide recycling bins.
+You are required to group the bins together and label them in at least two languages.

 - Be labeled with the type of waste stream.

-- List of which materials are accepted in the container.
+- List which materials are accepted in the container.

 What if I have a food permit through the City of Austin?